VIAME/VIAME/README.md

 Docker Images
 -------------

-Docker images are available on: https://hub.docker.com with the label
+Docker images for the desktop version are available on: https://hub.docker.com with the label

 kitware/viame:gpu-all-models-latest